 Granted, your family might balk at the slightly different color of whole wheat or veggie pasta, though they sell it "hidden" under the guise of the normal pasta color.
 However, the flavor of whole wheat pasta, along with the amazing health benefits it will provide, is well worth the step out of your comfort zone into new foods.
 I promise your family will get used to it.

 Benefits of Whole Wheat

-Whole wheat as a very good source of dietary fiber and manganese, as well as a good source of magnesium.
-Eating refined grains, the kind not so good for you, like white breads, cookies, white pastas, and rice, are now being linked not only to weight gain, but also to increased risk of insulin resistance and the metabolic syndrome.
+Whole wheat is a very good source of dietary fiber and manganese, as well as a good source of magnesium.
+Eating refined grains, the kind not so good for you, like white breads, cookies, white pastas, and rice, are now being linked not only to weight gain but also to increased risk of insulin resistance and metabolic syndrome.
 On the other hand, eating more whole grain foods, like whole wheat, is being shown to protect against these problems.